taichi-dev/taichi/docs/matrix.rst

 .. note::

-    **Always** use two pair of square brackets to access scalar elements from tensors of matrices.
+    **Always** use two pair of square brackets to access scalar elements from arrays of matrices.

-     - The indices in the first pair of brackets locate the matrix inside the tensor of matrices;
+     - The indices in the first pair of brackets locate the matrix inside the array of matrices;
      - The indices in the second pair of brackets locate the scalar element inside the matrix.

-    For 0-D tensors of matrices, indices in the first pair of brackets should be ``[None]``.
+    For 0-D arrays of matrices, indices in the first pair of brackets should be ``[None]``.